International Volunteers Day 2020 Celebrations

 On IVD 2020, UNV Sri Lanka recognised and appreciated the thousands of volunteers and frontlines responders across the country for their efforts during COVID-19 pandemic in line with the theme ‘Together We Can Through Volunteering.’
 In the run up to IVD, UNV featured a series of articles authored by youth and volunteer organisations, academia, WHO and UNV on volunteerism, showcased volunteer stories in the COVID-19 responses, hosted a series of webinars together with partners.

-Frontline Functionaries during the COVID-19 Pandemic.
+Frontline Functionaries during the COVID-19 Pandemic

-This year’s IVD campaign, that starts today and culminates on IVD 2020, December 5th, will thank volunteers worldwide and also shed light on the difficulties and needs of volunteers during the pandemic.
-Showing the impact of volunteers in their communities during this crisis, we will reach to all corners of the globe with the message of Together We Can Through Volunteering.
+Throughout the campaign leading up to the IVD 2020 celebration, we thanked volunteers worldwide and also shed light on the difficulties and needs of volunteers during the pandemic.
+Showing the impact of volunteers in their communities during this crisis, we delivered our message of ‘Together We Can Through Volunteering’ across the country.